 There’s no one-size-fits-all mattress, and the first step in finding a new one is knowing what feels right for you and how you sleep.
-That's why we’re giving you an extended trial period of 200 nights to do exactly that, so you have one less thing to worry about during a time of such uncertainty.
-That’s any mattress for a whopping 200 snoozes to see how it feels for you.
+That's why we’re giving you 100 nights to do exactly that, so you have one less thing to worry about.
+That’s any mattress for a whopping 100 snoozes to see how it feels for you.
 And if you don’t like it, we’ll sort out collection and refund your money in a jiffy.
 Because aside from a great mattress, flexibility is what we all need right now.

 Mattresses have come a long way in recent years.
 Once upon a time, you could only buy ones with spring coils.
 But now, mattresses can be made from a whole host of materials - from memory foam to latex.
 At eve, we have three foam mattresses and two hybrid mattresses (a combination of premium foams and pocket springs)